emartech/boar-tasks-server/README_MIGRATE.md

 # Migration Guide

+### 12.0
+Security check (nsp) task in no longer provided due to the service shutdown.
+1. Remove security check step from build steps.
+2. Use the built in `npm audit` instead which is provided from npm v6.

 ### 11.0
 Default file pattern of tests changed.
 If you have specified custom server path, you need to adjust the corresponding config entry respectively.